spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 The algorithm uses a wavelength solution, a spectral throughput, a spectral resolution, and a spatial throughput for both orders to determine the flux contribution from each order falling on a given pixel.
-Most of these references are determined by analysis of on-sky data and supplied to the algorithm via the ``pastasoss`` and ``spec_profile`` reference files.
+Most of these references are determined by analysis of on-sky data and supplied to the algorithm via the :ref:`pastasoss_reffile` and ``spec_profile`` reference files.
 The exception is the ``spec_kernel`` reference file which supplies the convolution kernels used in the extraction, determined from monochromatic PSFs generated by STPSF.
-The ``pastasoss`` reference file predicts the trace centroids, taking into account the small rotations of the trace introduced by the slight visit-to-visit offsets of the GR700XD grism in the optical path.
+The :ref:`pastasoss_reffile` predicts the trace centroids, taking into account the small rotations of the trace introduced by the slight visit-to-visit offsets of the GR700XD grism in the optical path.